wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 	![Select MVC Template][VS2013SelectMVCTemplate]

-1. If you aren't already signed into Windows Azure, you will be prompted to sign in.
+1. If you aren't already signed into Azure, you will be prompted to sign in.
 Follow the prompts to sign into Azure.
 2. Once you are signed in, you can start configuring your Azure web app.
 Specify the **Web App name**, **App Service plan**, **Resource group**, and **Region**, then click **Create**.

 	![](./media/web-sites-dotnet-store-data-mongodb-vm/VSConfigureWebAppSettings.png)